corda/corda/docs/source/clientrpc.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If you provide a list of addresses via the ``haAddressPool`` argument when instantiating a ``CordaRPCClient``, then automatic reconnection will be performed when the existing connection is dropped.
 However, the application code is responsible for waiting for the connection to be established again in order to perform any calls, retrieve new observables and re-subscribe to them.
 This can be done by doing a simple, side-effect free RPC call (e.g. ``nodeInfo``).

-Any RPC calls that had not been acknowledged to the RPC client from the node at the point the disconnection happened, they will fail with a ``ConnectionFailureException``.
+.. note:: Any RPC calls that had not been acknowledged to the RPC client from the node at the point the disconnection happened, they will fail with a ``ConnectionFailureException``.

 It is important to note this does not mean the node did not execute the RPC calls, it only means the completion was not acknowledged.
 As described above, application code will have to check after the connection is re-established to determine whether these calls were actually executed.
 Any observables that were returned before the disconnection will call the ``onError`` handlers.